eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

    Progress: 100% (scanned 1 of 1 hosts)
    Total hosts '1' added of '1' hosts

-.. warning:: In the version 1.5 of this plugin, there is an unimplemented service, so it's necessary to
+.. warning:: In version 1.5 of this plugin, there is an unimplemented service, so it's necessary to
 	     do the procedure explained in the section :ref:`ilo_network_not_implemented`

 .. note:: If you created the temporal file /etc/init.d/nagios, it's important to delete it after generating